PlanterApp/planter_blog/content/posts/plant-in-early-fall/index.md

 ![Spinach plants in a garden](spinach.jpg)

 Considering spinach is often harvested for its tender baby leaves, it’s amazing just how cold-hardy it is.
 Depending on the conditions, spinach can still be going strong with minimal frost protection and snow on the ground!
 With added protection, some cold-climate gardeners are even able to overwinter spinach for harvests right through winter and into the following spring.
 Spinach is also a super fast-growing crop that can be ready to harvest in as little as 35 days- so even if you don’t feel like using season extension techniques you can still get a solid fall crop of spinach.
-And as the weather cools down there is less risk of your spinach bolting, meaning you can get a prolonged harvest if you only pick the outermost leaves.
+And as the weather cools down there is less risk of your spinach [bolting](https://blog.planter.garden/posts/plant-bolting-a-seedy-situation/), meaning you can get a prolonged harvest if you only pick the outermost leaves.

 ### Kale

 ![Kale plant in a garden](kale.jpg)

-Kale is truly an incredible plant.
-Not only is it astoundingly cold-hardy, once established it can grow through almost anything you can throw at it.
-Kale is a top low-maintenance plant pick because you plant it once and enjoy continuous harvests all season long (assuming you are harvesting it for larger, individual leaves).
-To harvest kale just snap off the lowest, largest leaves as close as possible to the stem, making sure to leave the top of the plant and several upper leaves intact.
-When harvested this way, kale can keep on producing well into fall and even winter…You might even find it grows back again the following year!
+Kale is about as cold-hardy as plants come, which makes it a potential candidate for early fall sowing.
+That being said, like most every plant kale’s growth will slow to almost a standstill once the temperatures approach freezing.
+To get a fall (and potentially winter!) harvest of kale you’ll need at least 55 days for the plants to reach maturity.
+If you don’t have that long left in your growing season, you still have options to grow kale.
+You can look for pre-started kale transplants at your local garden center (although they might be hard to come by), or you can seed intensively and harvest [baby kale](https://blog.planter.garden/posts/spice-up-your-salad/#baby-kale) leaves as a delicious delicacy!

 ### Radishes